Ava Muhammad

-Ava Muhammad (November 9,1951 – 25 August 2022) was an American Black Muslim.
+Ava Muhammad (9 November 1951 – 25 August 2022) was an American Black Muslim.
 In 1998, she became the first female Minister to preside over a mosque and region in the history of the Nation of Islam (NOI).
 Her job as national spokesperson for Minister Farrakhan was among the most prominent in the organization — a post formerly held by Malcolm X under former Nation of Islam leader Elijah Muhammad.
 Minister Ava Muhammad was also a member of the Muslim Girls Training (MGT).

-In addition to administering day-to-day affairs at the mosque Muhammad was named Southern Regional Minister, giving her jurisdiction over Nation of Islam mosque activity in Georgia, Alabama, Mississippi, and parts of Tennessee.

-Biography

-In 1975, she received her Juris Doctor from Georgetown University Law Center.
-She later became a member of the New York Bar Association.

-She married Darius Muhammad in 1988; she was a lawyer, minister, and also the National Spokesperson for the Minister Louis Farrakhan and the Nation of Islam.

-She was a researcher and author of several books and hosted a weekly radio talk show titled "Elevated Places" which airs every Sunday on WVON 1690AM in Chicago.